 Li Zhong Yi (李仲意), portrayed by Tang Feng (唐豐), was the youngest of the family.
 He didn’t appear until episode 2 because of the relevancy of the story but was mentioned when Li San Yuan was interrogating Zhong Hui and Zhong Qun about his appearance.
 We know that he loved freedom and didn’t want to be tied down (aka associating himself with the company–or so it seemed at that point).

 Those who wants more exciting information and/or description should go here.
 I’m just listing things according to the story so far.

 What is this drama going to be about really?
-(Aside from what is already provided on the information page to set the stage for the drama.)
-It is probably a drama about a typical wealthy family fighting for power and/or seeking for their right position in life.
-Then the cliches love rivals, or other problems that the writers could cook up.
+(Aside from what was already provided on the information page to set the stage for the drama.)
+It is probably a drama about a typical wealthy family fighting for power and/or seeking their right position in life.
+Then the cliche love rivalry, or other problems that the writers could cook up.
 By the looks of it, they’ll definitely find ways to stretch this out.
 With so many characters involved and how much their personalities clashed already, it could go on for a looooong time.
 Yet, I don’t mind for once since it might be worth it after all.
 Even with some really annoying characters around.
 (They are the driving force to the plot, right?
 Causing troubles so the main people could deal with it, LOL!)